php-fig/fig-standards/proposed/psr-4-autoloader/psr-4-autolader.md

 Implementations MAY contain additional features and MAY differ in how they are implemented.

-For example implementations, see [AutoloadTest.php](AutoloadTest.php).
+For example implementations, see [Psr4AutoloaderTest.php](Psr4AutoloaderTest.php).
 Example implementations MUST NOT be regarded as part of the specification; they are examples only, and may change at any time.